a castle in the middle of a lake Cavan Day

 Canoeing near Cloughoughter Castle on Lough Oughter, one of the jewels of Cavan: Ireland's Lake County.
 Photo: Brian Morrison for Failte Ireland/Tourism Ireland.

-The castle was once owned by the Gaelic clan, the O’Rourkes but eventually fell to the Anglo-Norman William Gorm de Lacy.
+The castle was once owned by the Gaelic clan, the O’Rourkes, but eventually fell to the Anglo-Norman William Gorm de Lacy.

 In 1233, the rival Gaelic clan, the O’Reillys, took it over and completed its construction.

 At one time, it was the stronghold of Owen Roe O’Neill before being destroyed by Cromwell’s army in 1653.
-O’Neill died at the castle in 1649.

 a castle in the middle of a lake Cavan: Ireland's Lake County